 Content tagged with "film"

-Student Activities is proud to present the premiere of SARA’S COLUMBINE a film by Justin Zimmerman.
+Student Activities is proud to present the advance screening of the SMART a feature-length documentary by Justin Zimmerman.

 May 16For a second year, Lewis & Clark students are among a select group of interns at the Cannes Film Festival in Cannes, France.

 November 4Through his documentary films, Brian Lindstrom B.S. ’84 brings marginalized lives to light.

 August 26Alia Al-Hatlani ’14 and Sofia Alicastro ’14 are working alongside Assistant Professor of Rhetoric and Media Studies Bryan Sebok on his documentary, Cartlandia.
 The feature-length documentary explores the phenomenon of food carts in Portland and the cultural implications therein.
 In the following Q&A, the team reflects on their experience.

 April 23Taylor Finch ’13 and Sofia Alicastro ’14 earned spots in the super-selective business internship program, which accepts only 25 students.

 March 4Jocelyn Stokes ‘07, founder and director of Survival of the Sun Bears, is aiming to bring awareness of the plight of the sun bears - the smallest of all bears - whose habitat and survival is threatened.